rizomaa/geek-lauka-v.0.1/README.md

 We work with two branches.

 The first one called "master" devote to the production server.
 The secont called "dev" is for development.

+For better development please start from master and after switch to Dev.